-Submissions must be completed online by 5pm EST on November 10, 2017, In order to qualify for the early bird deadline, your online submission must be complete by October 20, 2017– including all necessary uploaded documents and product, as well as payment.
-The 12 physical copies of the album/vinyl/DVD required for Recording Package of the Year must be received in the CARAS office by November 10, 2017by 5pm EST however if you submit by the early bird deadline your product must be in the office by 5pm EST on October 20.
+Submissions must be completed online by 5pm EST on November 10, 2017, In order to qualify for the early bird deadline, your online submission must be complete by October 20, 2017 – including: all necessary uploaded documents and product, as well as payment.
+The 12 physical copies of the album/vinyl/DVD required for Album Artwork of the Year must be received in the CARAS office by November 10, 2017 by 5pm EST however if you submit by the early bird deadline your product must be in the office by 5pm EST on October 20.

 No. Applications must be completed and submitted online via the website (www.junosubmissions.ca), including uploading your music.

-If you submitted to Recording Package of the Year, you will complete the online submission process and mail 12 copies of your album, vinyl or DVD into the CARAS office by the November 10, 2017, deadline day.
+Exception: If you submitted to Album Artwork of the Year, you will complete the online submission process and mail 12 copies of your album, vinyl or DVD into the CARAS office by the November 10, 2017 deadline day.
 However, if you submit by the early bird deadline your product must be in the CARAS office by October 20, 2017 at 5pm EST in order to qualify for early bird pricing.

-You may make a submission in all the crossover categories if eligible (19, 29, 33)
+You may make submissions in all the crossover categories if eligible (19, 29, 33)

 You may only make one submission in categories 5-8.